coryStephenson/coryStephenson.github.io/README.md

 The virtual filesystems in Linux are /proc, /sys, and /debugfs.

+Device files (system calls)

 The kernel enforces privileges, known as capabilities.

+System calls are functions implemented by the kernel and meant to be called from userspace.
 ```
 cd /boot          # Change directory to /boot
 uname -r          # Displays kernel version